-- 1. Access to healthy, nutritious, and culturally appropriate food. - 2.
+- 1. Equitable access to healthy, nutritious, and culturally appropriate food. - 2.
 A resilient community with reliable access to food. - 3.
 Local food systems that are environmentally sustainable and socially equitable. - 4.
 Public spaces that support food production alongside other community use. - 5.
-Community organisations that are supported to deliver food security and resilience initiatives. - 6.
-Community-led educational opportunities that enable individuals to enhance their knowledge and skills. - 7.
+Communities and organisations that are supported to deliver food security and resilience services and initiatives. - 6.
+Community-led educational opportunities that enable individuals, whānau, and communities to enhance their knowledge and skills. - 7.
 Less food is wasted. - 8.
 An engaged and connected community working together.

-Ngā mātāpono
+Ngā mātāpono Principles

-Principles